This information will help you learn about microvascular reconstruction surgery using free tissue transfer and how to care for yourself after it.

 - Ability to speak if your surgery was on your voice box (larynx).

 - Sensation on the skin at your surgical sites.
 You may have numbness or tingling at the sites.
-These improve over time but they will always feel number than normal skin.
+These improve over time, but they will always feel more numb than your skin before surgery.

-After surgery, you may have new and upsetting feelings.
-Many people say they felt weepy, sad, worried, nervous, irritable, and angry at one time or another.
+After surgery for a serious illness, you may have new and upsetting feelings.
+Many people say they felt weepy, sad, worried, nervous, irritable, or angry at one time or another.
 You may find that you can’t control some of these feelings.
 If this happens, it’s a good idea to seek emotional support.
+Your healthcare provider can refer you to MSK’s Counseling Center.
+You can also reach them by calling 646-888-0200.

 Many people find that counseling helps them.
 We provide counseling for individuals, couples, families, and groups, as well as medications to help if you feel anxious or depressed.